Modern Slavery Statement

 Thakeham is controlled by a board of directors that oversee all Thakeham entities.
 Employees are all employed by one legal entity but they work on projects across all entities.

-Thakeham has a head office in Billingshurst, West Sussex where the majority of the employees are based, over the coming years a number of regional offices in the South of England will be opened where some employees will be based.
+Thakeham has a head office in Billingshurst, West Sussex where the majority of the employees are based, with a regional office in Wokingham, Berkshire and further regional offices being opened over a number of years in the South of England.

 At any one time a number of construction sites across the South of England will be run and controlled by Thakeham, these work locations are generally temporary in nature and dependent on the length of the construction project.

 Thakeham works within the construction industry and directly employs around 230 people in the UK.
 Thakeham builds homes to be sold privately or on behalf of a housing association, local authority or similar.

 The nature of our business requires that we work in conjunction with a range of suppliers, subcontractors, agencies, and professionals.

 The labour supplied to Thakeham in pursuance of its operation is carried out in the United Kingdom.

 • forced work, through mental or physical threat

 • being owned or controlled by an employer through mental or physical abuse of the threat of abuse